signorpipo/wle-pplaygrounds/wle_pplaygrounds/wle_pplayground/wle_pplayground/README.md

 ## Playgrounds Versions

-Every playground template usually comes in two versions:
+Every playground template usually comes in three versions:
 - standard
-  * the PP library is included as an `npm` package
+  - the PP library is included as an `npm` package
 - unbundled
-  * the PP library is not included as an `npm` package, but as files in the project
+  - the PP library is not included as an `npm` package, but as files in the project
-  * can be useful if u plan to edit the PP library to adjust them to your need
+  - can be useful if u plan to edit the PP library to adjust them to your need
+- pipo
+  - a specific version made for myself
+  - it is based on the unbundled version plus some extras like the PWA support

 ## PPlayground